MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 - **Use an external encoder to produce your live event**:

-    This type of event is typically used for large scale events such as executive town halls, where a single stream from a media mixer is broadcasted to the audience.
+    This type of event is typically used for large-scale events such as executive town halls, where a single stream from a media mixer is broadcasted to the audience.

     - This type of event uses Stream to encode the broadcast stream.
-    - You need to use an an external encoder (app or device) to produce the event.
+    - You need to use an external encoder (app or device) to produce the event.
     - Attendees view the event in Yammer.

 - **Use Teams to produce your live event**: